Skip to main content

 BAL SANSAD ELECTION

-I think, Starting one week remains the test of your grit and then you start liking the people around, the kids and ambience of the village.
+I think, first week remains the test of your grit and then you start liking the people around you, the kids and ambience of the village.
 After that nothing seems impossible and you will start feeling empowered.

 That is it.
 I had written this small memoir to reverberate my memories of the very first Community Immersion.
 I had a great respect for what I did for myself through this process.
-The idea for writing this short bits and pieces of memory is also to reserve it as a digital album.
+The idea for writing this short bits and pieces of memory is also to reserve it as a digital album and reading this you might get inspired to join the fellowship or visit your or any village.

 Comments